pkovacs/matrix/README.md

 To run with mpirun, possibly across several nodes:

-    # Ensure your mpi installations are valid and identical on all nodes.
+    # Ensure your MPI installations are valid and identical on all nodes.
     # Ensure the program binary exists along the same path on all nodes.
     # Only the rank 0 starting process needs access to the matrix file.